Sprayberry Animal Hospital Doctors

 Dr. Fairchild was born in Illinois, but because he was a self-proclaimed “Air Force brat,” his family moved every few years.
 As a boy, he always enjoyed biology and being with animals.
 He especially loved going on farm calls with his grandfather, who was also a vet.
 When he discovered that he could make a living working with animals, the choice was easy.
-Dr. Fairchild attended The University of Georgia College of Veterinary Medicine and has been in Georgia almost 40 years now.
+Dr. Fairchild attended The University of Georgia College of Veterinary Medicine and has been in Georgia for almost 40 years.
 He jokes that he “almost has his citizenship papers.”
 Dr. Fairchild is available to see your pocket pets, birds, and reptiles and has a special interest in orthopedic surgery.
-Not only does he take care of many animals at work, but he also is the leader of quite a pack at home with 3 sons, 2 stepsons, 2 daughters, 3 grandkids, and 5 furry friends.
-It is no wonder he praises his wife, Shirley, as being a “patient and loving” woman.
+Not only does he take care of many animals at work, but he also is the leader of quite a pack at home with three sons, two stepsons, two daughters, three grandkids, and five furry friends.
+It is no wonder he praises his wife, Shirley, as a “patient and loving” woman.
 In his spare time, he enjoys hiking, scuba diving, traveling, and reading.

 Dr. Do Young (Daniel) Kwak, D.V.M.

 Dr. Kwak is a graduate of The University of Georgia College of Veterinary Medicine, where he also did his undergraduate work.
-He grew up here in Marietta where he attended Lassiter High School after moving to the U.S. in 1998 from Seoul, South Korea with his parents and sister.
+He grew up here in Marietta, where he attended Lassiter High School after moving to the U.S. in 1998 from Seoul, South Korea, with his parents and sister.
 Dr. Kwak first became interested in veterinary medicine after the loss of his first puppy.
-He says, “I wanted to know how I could have made the situation better, I wanted to know my options.”
+He says, “I wanted to know how I could have made the situation better; I wanted to know my options.”
 His quest to help his friend eventually led him down the path to become a veterinarian so that he could help other animals in their time of need.
 Dr. Kwak lives here with his wife Anne and two sons Arron and Aiden, with their three dogs Achu, Aji, and Ar.
 In his free time, he enjoys golf, tennis, watching T.V. shows and movies, and expanding his culinary palate!
 Dr. Kwak speaks English and Korean.